Other radios based on the same chassis:

-There are two known versions of cabinet for this set, one with thinner grill bars (as shown in the B&W photo from John Stokes' photo archives) and the more commonly seen model with thicker bars.
+There are two known versions of the cabinet for this set, one with thinner grill bars (as shown above in the B&W photo from John Stokes' photo archives) and the more commonly seen model with thicker bars.
 The thin-bar model is believed to be an early example.

 This was one of 4 known 1934 Radio Corp of NZ models in this style of case: the Pacific 105, the Courtenay Exponat, the Troubadour 5H and the Philips Radioplayer 5H.
 The Pacific and Courtenay models share the same chassis based on American valves, while the Troubadour and the Philips models use Philips valves and have similar, but slightly different chassis'.

 In 1934 and 1935 Pacific produced some truly magnificent cabinet designs.
 A few of these were particularly Art Deco inspired and worthy of special mention.

 Chassis Notes(most schematics can be clicked to download a full size version)